aniiishatahsin-bit/Password_Manager-APP/README.md

 The `secret.key` file acts as the master encryption key required to decrypt saved credentials.

 ⚠️ Important:
 Keep the `secret.key` file secure and private.
-Losing this file means the stored passwords cannot be recovered.

 ## Future Improvements